Renting Serviced Office Space in Covent Garden

-The retail trade is strong in Covent Garden, along Long Acre and within the former market buildings.
+There is a strong market in Covent Garden office space, along Long Acre and within the impressive Victorian building work and former market buildings.
 The majority of serviced offices and business centres are located in impressive period and listed buildings that have been converted to provide a variety of open plan, coworking and private offices with meeting rooms, conference facilities, break-out areas, manned reception and high tech capabilities.
+Office rent in Covent Garden is competitive, but fair.

-For tenants renting serviced offices in the area, there are plenty of nearby transport links.
-Covent Garden underground station is on the Piccadilly line, while Leicester Square station provides access to the Northern and Piccadilly lines.
+For tenants renting serviced offices in Covent Garden, the area boasts fantastic transport links.
+Covent Garden underground station is on the Piccadilly line, while Leicester Square station provides access to the Northern and Piccadilly lines - so your serviced office is a great base to get around Central London.
 Other nearby stations include Charing Cross stations and Holborn underground station.
-There is only one bus route serving Covent Garden but there are over 30 routes on the Strand or Kingsway which are in easy reach.
+There is only one bus route serving Covent Garden but there are over 30 routes on the Strand or Kingsway which are within easy reach of both Covent Garden and Leicester Square station.

 Shopping and Restaurants